 When a divorce has become the inevitable outcome, the standard response in most households is for one spouse to move out until the divorce is finalized.
 The move is typically used to preserve some measure of peace and harmony.
 However, not every couple automatically go their separate ways once the divorce petition is filed.
 Spouses facing this situation may reasonably ask if it’s possible to maintain this arrangement and resort to heated arguments during every encounter.
 At Konicek Law, our experienced Orlando divorce attorney and family law attorney can help assist you through this challenging time.

 If a person is in the process of a divorce, the other spouse is not usually beloved, and avoiding the tendency to argue at every moment is extremely difficult.
 If living together during a divorce is going to work; the parents must coexist under the same roof.
 For most couples, this means trying to avoid one spouse as much as possible.
-If the spouses cannot coexist then they should reach out to a Rochester family attorneys.
 If there are children involved, civility is even more important, as hearing parents always argue is not suitable for the child’s well-being.
 It’s critical to keep in mind that this situation is temporary and to avoid making statements that will inflame an already delicate truce.
 To prevent the hostility in your household, it’s essential you consult with an Orlando divorce attorney.

 Each spouse will need their own space when they are feeling overwhelmed and need to get away without having to worry about your spouse bothering you.
 Although some household areas should remain public, if your residence is large enough, it can be easier to designate a specific area to each spouse.
 Each spouse needs to set boundaries and respect what they mean; otherwise, they are pointless and will lead to further turmoil.